 - Estate Planning

 A native of Bancroft, IA, Bethany graduated with a degree in legal studies.
 She obtained her law degree from the Mitchell Hamline College of Law where she was recognized on the Dean’s List and was the recipient of both the Wendy Watson Scholarship and the Warren A. Morrow Scholarship.

 Prior to joining Rinke Noonan, Bethany’s experience included eight years as a paralegal for a renewable energy contractor.

-Bethany is a current member of the Stearns Benton Bar Association, and volunteer with the St. Cloud Legal Clinic for Veterans.
+Bethany is a board member for Anna Marie’s Alliance, current member of the Stearns Benton Bar Association, and volunteer with the St. Cloud Legal Clinic for Veterans.
 She is also involved with Minnesota Women Lawyers, St. Cloud Area Young Professionals, the Minnesota Multi Housing Association and the Central Minnesota Housing Association.